Last Updated on by Talita

 1. You’ve got to use public transportation when visiting NYC

 The best way to get around NYC is by public transport.
 There is no way you’ll be able to visit it another way, even if you’re excited about driving or patient on the road.
 It’ll just take you too much time.
 You should learn how to navigate the subway and trust me, it’s not complicated at all.
+Or you can reaching the city by train as well.

 Never, ever rent a car in NYC.
 The traffic is impossible, you will be stuck at a light for 15-20 minutes, let alone when driving through Times Square.
 Plus, NYC drivers are pretty crazy, so your best bet is traveling by metro.
 You could use Google Maps to check your location or use another cool app, Citymapper.